umbraco/UmbracoDocs/Reference/Querying/Udi.md

 ## Usage

 You can use UDIs in several of the Querying and Management/Service APIs.
-Read more about the [UDI API reference](https://our.umbraco.com/apidocs/v7/csharp/api/Umbraco.Core.Udi.html).
+Read more about it in our API Documentation for [v7](https://our.umbraco.com/apidocs/v7/csharp/api/Umbraco.Core.Udi.html) and [v8](https://our.umbraco.com/apidocs/v8/csharp/api/Umbraco.Core.Udi.html).

 There are 2 types of UDIs: